Juror Information

 Jury Duty & Employment

-Your employer is not required to pay you while on jury duty; however, employer are prohibited by law from firing an employee for serving on a jury nor can your job be affected by serving on a jury.
-If your employer requires, the Clerk of Court can give you a form stating that you were serving on a jury.
+Your employer is not required to pay you while on jury duty; however, employers are prohibited by law from firing an employee for serving on a jury nor can your job be affected by serving on a jury.
+If your employer requires, the Clerk of Court can give you a form stating that you were summoned as a juror.

 Importance of Jury Service